 The rest of this article contains supplementary information, tips and various refinements but the simple diet described above is difficult to improve upon.

 Do all dogs thrive on a natural diet?

 With only a very, very few exceptions all dogs thrive on raw food.

 Indeed, the only dogs that shouldn’t eat a 100% natural diet are those with a compromised immune system or that have recently had bowel surgery.
 What’s more, a well-planned raw diet can really help dogs with health issues.
-If you would like to know more about how raw food can benefit a poorly dog see the separate section on this website.
+If you would like to know more about how raw food can benefit a poorly dog see the advice page.

 Remember, too, that Honey’s Chief Veterinary Surgeon is available to supply dietary advice, free of charge and without any obligation on your part.